Special Restrictions: A List of All the Locations Where the FAA Has Established Restrictions on Drone Operations Since Launching the Part 107 Rules

 A List of Areas Where the FAA Has Established Restrictions on sUAS Flight

 In their very first announcement regarding special flight restrictions issued on April 7, 2017, the FAA announced restrictions for flight near 133 military facilities in partnership with the Department of Defense (DOD) and other U.S. federal and security and intelligence agencies.
+Additional facilities were announced on February 14, 2019.

 A list of the actual facilities was not provided in this instance, but in the FAA’s announcement they direct pilots to learn more about them in their interactive online map.